ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

   safety and automatic management of resources) adds unpredictable overhead.
 Further, reference leaking can still occur.
 - Error handling is also driven by the underlying von Neumann architecture.
-Obviously, hardware can’t throw exceptions!
-Hence, the hardware signals must be caught and propagated backwards via error codes, undoing changes as needed.
+Hence, errors must be caught and propagated backwards via error codes, undoing changes as needed.
 - C++ exceptions create *non-locality of the control flow*.
 In general, it is not obvious where and why an exception was thrown and the only real option is often to merely abort.